-- Where we use certain service providers, we may use specific contracts approved by the European Commission which give personal data the same protection it has in Europe.
-For further details, see European Commission: Model contracts for the transfer of personal data to third countries.
+- Create special contracts with specific service providers that are approved by the European Commission.
+This is in order to offer the same level of data protection available in Europe.
+You can read European Commission: Model contracts for the transfer of personal data to third countries.

-Who we are
+Who are GrowthX?

 Information/Data we collect